 An open approach without a common language can be challenging, and one organization is taking on the creation and use of a common standard in North America: The Financial Data Exchange (FDX).

 FDX is a consortium of key stakeholders in the financial data ecosystem that is tasked with creating a common API standard that provides interoperability around financial data sharing.
-And just recently, Axway’s Open Banking solution with Cloudentity became the first to market with an authorization server that supports the latest FDX API 5.0 standard.
+At last count, the FDX reported 42 million consumer accounts using its FDX API.

 Expanding beyond compliance